joecarlyon/paint-calculator/README.md

 * Install Python / Pip
 * Run application
-* Write tests against the application.
-They do not have to be in Python, and should be in whatever language you are most comfortable with.
+* Write unit tests against the application.
-* Write a test plan for the application.
-You are free to determine the structure and length of the test plan.
+* Write playwright E2E tests against the application
 * You are allowed to change any of the source code as you see fit to make things easier for yourself.
 You are encouraged to fix any bugs you discover.
 * Explain any problems you had while writing the tests, and what you did to make it easier.
 Pointing to localhost for the application is OK.
-* What would be the proper level of execution for tests of this application?
-If this differs from the testing level you wrote tests for, please explain where they would be better suited.

 ## Instructions